moutaz3003/veggie-planet/README.md

 ## Database
 * The database chosen for this is a non-relational database hosted on MongoDB.
 * The application uses 2 database collections, 'categories' and 'recipes'.
-* The basic information of each recipe (category, recipe_title, recipe_summary, recipe_servings, recipe_ready_in and calories) is stored as a key value whilst the content of the ingredients and instructions for each recipe are stored as an array.
+* The basic information of each recipe (category, recipe_title, recipe_summary, recipe_servings, recipe_ready_in, recipe_image_url and recipe_calories) is stored as a key value whilst the content of the ingredients and instructions for each recipe are stored as an array.
 * The idea behind the array is to be able to better structure the output of the ingredients and instructions data in the recipe view.
 * This is achieved by the user segregating each ingredient/instruction in the add/edit recipe form using a line break (hit enter after each ingredient/instruction).
 * The user is instructed to do this via the placeholder text in the applicable textarea on the edit/add recipe page.